susannagladh/technical_writing_portfolio/index.md

 ## Selected work

 ### How to Digitize Traditional Artwork for High-Quality Prints

-A step-by-step Markdown guide for artists who want to prepare traditional artwork for high-quality digital prints.
+A beginner-friendly Markdown guide that helps artists digitize traditional artwork for printing or print-on-demand services.

 This sample demonstrates instructional writing, clear structure, Markdown formatting and audience-focused documentation.